 Board of Trustees

-Bill is a recognized leader in financial counseling for high net worth clients including investment management, estate planning and charitable tax planning.
+Bill James is a recognized leader in financial counseling for high net worth clients including investment management, estate planning and charitable tax planning.
 His driving vision is to see Esalen thrive for future generations, update its buildings, and become self-sustaining, while preserving its special culture.

 Mary Ellen Klee

 Mary Ellen Klee has been involved with Esalen Institute since 1965 and has served as a trustee since the mid-80's.
 Her particular interests have been with the Citizen Diplomacy work of Esalen's Center for Theory and Research as done through Esalen's former Soviet-American Exchange Program, now the Russian American Partnership, and the International Abrahamic Network.

 Nancy Lunney-Wheeler, M.A., is known around the world as a pioneering leader in lifelong and integral education for personal and social transformation.
 From 1981-2010 she served as the director of programming at Esalen, where she continues to serve as a senior advisor.